Krigsexe/readme.md/README.md

 > *"L'importance d'une mise à jour n'est pas de se demander combien de temps vais-je perdre à la faire, mais combien je peux en gagner pour l'avenir..."*
 >
-> *"The importance of an update is not to wonder how much time I will lose doing it, but how much I can gain for the future..."*
->
 > **— Julien Gelée**

 </div>